Studies show that about 75% of a website’s credibility comes from its design.

 - Is this element worth the time that it takes to load on mobile?

 - What visual elements can help achieve the primary objectives for mobile users?

 When planning responsive UX, it is important to note the screen resolutions and sizes relevant for responsive design, which are:

 - 360×640 (small mobile): 22.64%

 - 720×1280 (large mobile): 2.74%

 When creating mobile-friendly responsive websites, UX and UI designers follow these best practices in order to complete a project according to the highest standards:

 - Eliminate friction: A mobile-first approach to web design helps with evaluating what is necessary for the user to achieve their objective.
 Building up to the larger devices, agencies can think about secondary objectives that make primary objectives achievable.
 Focusing on the primary objectives of the user eliminates unnecessary friction.

-- Landscape orientation: Titled elements that stack vertically on mobile could display as a slider with left and right navigation buttons so the user doesn’t have to scroll.
+- Use landscape orientation: Titled elements that stack vertically on mobile could display as a slider with left and right navigation buttons so the user doesn’t have to scroll.

-- Responsive images: Designers can tailor images to the correct device by making sure to export at all the resolutions used on today’s devices.
+- Use responsive images: Designers can tailor images to the correct device by making sure to export at all the resolutions used on today’s devices.